pylixm/django-mdeditor/README.md

 ## Feedback

-[issue](https://github.com/pylixm/django-mdeditor/issues)Welcome to use and feedback!
+Welcome to use and feedback!

-or

-QQ Group
+You can create a [issue](https://github.com/pylixm/django-mdeditor/issues) or join in QQ Group.

 ![](screenshot/QQ.png)